Livermore’s appeal to the California Supreme Court in an effort to erase their Appellate Court loss was unsuccessful.

 An environmental consultant is first retained.

-Typically, the developer will prefer a company with a reputation that supports the likelihood of success, not necessarily one that leans toward environmental protection, as the stakes are very high if the report doesn’t get certified.
+Typically, the developer will assure the retention of a company with a reputation that supports the likelihood of success, not necessarily one that leans toward environmental protection, as the stakes are very high if the report doesn’t get certified.
 Here’s where the potential for conflict of interest begins and the players start to dance an ethically loaded tango.

 By law, the agency (council in this case) is the customer of the EIR company.
 This is because the council should be looking out for the best interests of the residents, and the primary allegiance of the EIR company should be to the council and residents.
-However, it is nearly universal that the agency will include a side deal with the developer where council will not be liable for the costs – the developer pays.
-While the council has the final word in choosing the EIR company (the one often requested by the developer), the REAL customer is the developer, and they will generally demonstrate their partnership all the way through.
+However, the report costs money; it is nearly universal that the agency will include a side deal with the developer where council will not be liable for the costs of the report – the developer pays back the agency as soon as the agency pays the consultant.
+While the council has the final word in choosing the EIR company (the one often requested by the developer), the REAL customer is the developer, and they will demonstrate their alliance throughout.
 Corrupt?
 Unethical?
 There is nothing illegal about this sort of out-in-the-open money laundering.

-In the Garaventa case, Lafferty may have lobbied for Lamphier-Gregory in part because of their extraordinary success in another controversial local project: The Sunol Valley Aggregate Quarry.
+In the Garaventa case, Lafferty sought out and chose a company called Lamphier-Gregory.
+They may have done so in part because of Lamphier’s extraordinary success in another controversial local project: The Sunol Valley Aggregate Quarry.
 Similar to Garaventa, the conversion of a productive stretch of farmland to a gravel quarry faced stiff opposition from virtually every environmental group that spoke on the matter.
 The locals were infuriated by the prospect, and made every effort to derail the progress.
 Lamphier-Gregory’s EIR was a resounding success, as the property was converted and not stopped by a successful lawsuit.

-It is no surprise that Lafferty was able to get a friendly EIR consultant to be contracted by Livermore.
+After Lafferty instructed Lamphier-Gregory (see pg 54) to pursue the Garaventa project, they went through the administrative movements to get themselves hired by Livermore as the environmental consultant without a competitive bid.
 The deck was stacked against the residents from the outset.
 The weak approach by Lamphier-Gregory to expend only minimal effort to include a legitimate “no project alternative” was ideal for Lafferty’s interests.
 It was also their downfall.
 Unfortunately for them, and fortunately for Livermore residents, that’s illegal.
 The Supreme Court said so.

 More about the attempted “depublication” of the ruling